 Financial Code.
 Locate the host agency financial code.
 In most cases, only one fire code should be assigned to an incident.
 Should a financial code become invalid, the "active" box must be deselected from the financial code section of the Incident screen.
 If using more than one financial code from the same agency, identify the primary code by selecting the default button.
 An active incident default financial code must be selected in order for requests for NFES supply items to be accepted by ICBSR through the ROSS-ICBSR interface.
 DO NOT mix financial codes that are not similar in intent (the financial code should match the incident type).
 All Forest Service financial codes require an associated override code.
-See chapter 20 of the National Mobilization Guide for information on Agency specific cost coding for incidents.
+See chapter 10 of the National Mobilization Guide for information on Agency specific cost coding for incidents.
+Note that four character fire codes created in the FireCode system can be imported to ROSS through IRWIN.